Turner Scientific is a leader in preclinical ototoxicity contract research

 Predictor of General Toxicity

-Ototoxicity assessment is crucial to drug development given the widespread prevalence of hearing loss.
+Ototoxicity assessment is crucial to drug development given the prevalence and consequences of hearing loss and tinnitus.

 The World Health Organization estimates that hearing loss affects more than 5% of the world's population (360 million people, including 32 million children).